wallymathieu/assertfail/_posts/2019-08-26-Is-there-microservices-or-is-it-an-architectural-dream-cloud.md

 ## What problems does microservices not solve

-- How to componentize a system
+- How to split a system into components
 - Scaling or uptime issues
 - Spaghetti code
 - Sliced toast bread